mrrsayarr/CryptoShare/README.md

       );
       ```
    *   **Configure Row Level Security (RLS)**:
-      RLS is likely enabled by default.
+      RLS is likely enabled by default for new tables.
 You need to create policies to allow the application (using the `anon` key) to interact with this table.
-      In the SQL Editor, run:
+      In the SQL Editor, run the following policies (or create them via the Supabase UI under Authentication > Policies):
       ```sql
-      -- Enable RLS if not already enabled (usually is by default for new tables) -- ALTER TABLE public.webrtc_sessions ENABLE ROW LEVEL SECURITY;
+      -- Ensure RLS is enabled for the table (usually is by default) -- ALTER TABLE public.webrtc_sessions ENABLE ROW LEVEL SECURITY;

-      -- Allow anonymous users to read sessions (e.g., to fetch an offer) CREATE POLICY "Allow public read access to webrtc_sessions" ON public.webrtc_sessions
+      -- Allow anonymous users to read sessions (e.g., for a guest to fetch an offer) CREATE POLICY "Allow public read access to webrtc_sessions" ON public.webrtc_sessions
       FOR SELECT